 gritty and stylish (grylish?).

 Newer viewers may be thinking: hold on isn't that similar to The Ninth's Doctor?
-In fact,
+In fact, even

 The Tenth?
 Yes, in a way.
 Russell T Davies was smart enough to know